JeffreyYun/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image4]
 ![alt text][image5]

 To augment the data sat, I also horizontally flipped images and angles.
 Since I went counter-clockwise around the track for my training data, this flipping would replicate going clockwise around the track.
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-After the collection process, I had 20k+ data points.
+After the collection process, I had 25k+ data points.
 Data augmenting via horizontal-flipping doubled this amount.
-I then preprocessed this data by cropping out the top and bottom portion, leaving only the salient portion of the road.
+I then preprocessed this data by cropping out the top and bottom portion of each image, leaving only the salient portion of the road.

-I finally randomly shuffled the data set and placed 20% of the data into a validation set, formed using sklearn.model_selection.train_test_split.
+I finally randomly shuffled the data set and placed 10% of the data into a validation set, formed using sklearn.model_selection.train_test_split.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an Adam optimizer so that manually training the learning rate wasn't necessary.

+Training difficulties:
+* Multiple data sets with varying amounts of center-road driving and responding to particular turns (car would often crash into the corners of the bridge or the brown road after -- it seemed very attracted to corners).
+I took a /lot/ of data to correct turns at these places.
+* I was saving my data in /opt/carnd_p3/turns_data and one time the machine froze and everything in /opt/carnd_p3 was reset, losing all my data
+* I created multiple models of varying architectures and levels of training of each of the dataset, to compare driving behavior.
+Finally, I arrived at one which was smooth and did not attract itself to edges.
+Data collecting took ~10 hours in total, and this was entirely aimed to get the car to complete a loop around the first track.
+* The car would frequently swerve in straight sections (especially the early one) at my desired 30mph.
+So I recorded the video at an agonizingly 10mph so the vehicle could respond fast enough and avert the edge-attracting disasters that has long plagued this 15 GPU workspace hours later.